 Applying ‘On Care for Our Common Home’ in West Virginia

-Note: This document was first developed for the August, 2015 West Virginia Sierra Club retreat.
-Considering that our nation has yet to seriously address climate change and other existential threats to the planet, the questions we discussed that cool summer morning in Tucker County are as relevant as ever four years later.
+This document was first developed for the August, 2015 West Virginia Sierra Club retreat.
+Considering that our nation has yet to seriously address climate change and other existential threats to the planet, the questions we discussed that cool summer morning in Tucker County are as relevant as ever more than six years later.
 This was prepared after an incredibly encouraging gathering at the Preserving Sacred Appalachia conference.
 The thoughtful insight of the people there – all working to protect public health and the environment – informed the preparation of this document.
 One does not need to be a Catholic to read and reflect upon this.
 It is a letter to every human on the planet; it will cause you to think.
 I’ve heard that’s a good thing. – MB

 By Michael M. Barrick